sts10/phraze/readme.markdown

 ## How to use

-### Changing the strength of the passphrase
-By default, Phraze will generate a passphrase with at least 80 bits of entropy (minimum entropy).
+Running `phraze` (without options) will generate a passphrase with at least 80 bits of entropy.

 Entropy is an estimate of the "strength" of the passphrase.
 Higher entropy means a stronger passphrase.

+### Changing the strength of the passphrase

 You can change the strength of the passphrase Phraze generates, making it either weaker or stronger, **3 different ways**: